 The hub houses specialised equipment, including:

-Spectroscopic ellipsometry is an optical characterisation technique used to determine the thickness of films.
+Spectroscopic ellipsometry is a model based, non-destructive and non-contact optical characterisation technique used to determine a number of properties of a thin film, including thickness.
 Polarised light is shined on the surface, reflected and received by the detector.
 The changes in polarisation also enable several other parameters to be determined, including roughness, crystalline nature, doping concentration and electrical conductivity.
+Our ellipsometer has a wavelength range of 210 to 1690 nm and can measure film thicknesses between 2nm and 3nm.

 Dip coating is a process to deposit thin films from solution.
 The substrate is immersed and withdrawn from coating material at a constant speed.
 A large variety of films can be produced by using either self-assembly, sol-gel chemistry or layer-by-layer assembly.